tylerneylon/water/docs/new_syntax.md

     | (( ))

-which are recognized only as space-surrounded pieces of a seq.
+but are only recognized as special when they're surrounded by spaces.
 These are also special punctuation:

     . ! + * ?